garciadelcastillo/imagemagick-cheatsheet/README.md

 Many of these operations are possible with `ffmpeg` as well, check my other [cheatsheet](https://github.com/garciadelcastillo/ffmpeg-cheatsheet).

+### Batch convert
+Use `mogrify` for batch convert a bunch of images to a new format:

+    magick mogrify -format jpg *.heic

 ### Batch resize+crop

 Use `mogrify` for batch processes **in place** (originals will be overwritten).
 This example resizes to 256x256, fitting to the smallest simension (`^`).
 Then crops, keeping image centered: